 The FSID (Foundation for the Study of Infant Deaths) recommends that babies sleep in a Grobag, a baby sleeping bag made by Gro Company.
 Here are the guidelines Gro Company supply on what the baby should wear with which tog, in which room temperature.

 Feeling their tummy is the best way to tell how hot or cold your baby is and don't worry if their feet and hands are cold as it doesn't necessarily mean they feel cold.

-You'll need to breastfeed your newborn every hour or 2 (or 2 to 3 hours if you're bottle feeding) in the first couple of weeks.
+You'll need to breastfeed your newborn every hour or two (or two to three hours if you're bottle feeding) in the first couple of weeks.
 The best way to get through this time is to sleep when they do and leave the housework to someone else.

-When your baby weighs around 10lbs they might sleep for longer and go for 4 - 5 hours between feeds.
-From 14lbs they could even go 5 - 6 hours without needing milk.
+When your baby weighs around 10lbs they might sleep for longer and go for four - five hours between feeds.
+From 14lbs they could even go five - six hours without needing milk.
 Getting your baby to sleep through the night really depends on your baby's weight and how quickly they digest their milk, so listen to your baby and don't be in a hurry to get them sleeping through the night.